alexisbalbachan/blog/_posts/2023-09-23-Pokemon-GEN-I-and-II-Link-Cable-Protocol.md

 The same happens with the slave when it iteracts with the machine: It will wait for the master to communicate (and respond with a single 0xFE at first followed by 0x60 on subsequent transmissions).
 If the master never communicates then it will be stuck forever until the gameboy is turned off.

 After receiving many successful responses, the master will send a stream of 0x00 before continuing.

+Note: Just as with the initial [Handshake](#handshake), the only thing that games care about 0x60 is its highest nibble (6), so valid values are 0x60 to 0x6F (only 0x60 is used in both gen I and gen II games).

 <div align="center">